All-Ireland Senior Hurling Championship: Development

 In the mid-1990s the Gaelic Athletic Association looked at developing a new system whereby a defeat in the championship for certain teams would not mean an immediate exit from the Championship.
 In the 1997 championship the first major change in format arrived when the 'back-door system' was introduced.
 This new structure allowed the defeated Munster and Leinster finalists another chance to regain a place in the All-Ireland semi-finals.
 Tipperary and Kilkenny were the first two teams to benefit from the new system when they defeated Down and Galway respectively in the quarter-finals.
 The All-Ireland final in the first year of this new experiment was a replay of the Munster final with Clare defeating Tipperary.
 The first team to win the All-Ireland through the 'back-door' was Offaly in 1998, winning a replay of the Leinster final by beating Kilkenny 2–16 to 1–13.

 The new "back-door system" proved successful and was expanded over the following years.
 The 2005 Championship saw even bigger changes in the "back-door" or qualifier system.
 The Munster and Leinster champions and defeated finalists automatically qualified for the new quarter-final stages, while two groups of four other teams played in a league format to fill the vacant four places in the quarter-finals.
 Many criticised the structure for not being a real championship at all, for degrading the Munster and Leinster championships and for penalising the strongest teams.

 2008 brought a change to the competition format, whereby the team that won the Leinster and Munster championships advanced to the All-Ireland semi-finals, and the losers of the provincial finals advanced to two quarter-finals.
 A series of knockout qualifiers for the remaining teams decided which other two teams would reach the quarter-finals.
 The updated qualifier structure provided more games and gave renewed hope to the "weaker" teams, as a defeat in the first round no longer meant the end of a county's All-Ireland ambitions.

-Since 2018, the All-Ireland SHC final is held on the third Sunday in August.